 If one spouse has sex outside of the relationship while legally separated, he or she can be accused of committing adultery.

 - Courts are not given a list of mandated factors to consider in custody cases.

 In Maryland, custody cases have greater potential to be swayed based on a judge’s personal beliefs, as a list of mandatory considerations is not provided.
 Instead, judges look at all of the facts of each case before making a decision.

-Divorce in Maryland can be complicated, but if you work with the Rockville divorce lawyers at DiPietro Family Law Group, you’ll receive much-needed guidance every step of the way.
+Divorce in Maryland can be complicated, but if you work with the Friendship Heights divorce lawyers at DiPietro Family Law Group, you’ll receive much-needed guidance every step of the way.
 Contact us at (888) 530-4374 to learn more.